Royal Navy serviceman, 25, who died at Faslane nuclear submarine base named

 A post-mortem examination is being held into the death of engineering technician Stephen Cashman.

-A Royal Navy serviceman whose death at a nuclear submarine base is being treated as unexplained has been named by police.
+A Royal Navy serviceman whose death at a nuclear submarine base is being treated as unexplained has been named.

 Stephen Cashman, 25, an engineering technician, died at HM Naval Base Clyde, known as Faslane just outside the town of Helensburgh, Argyll and Bute, on Thursday December 9.

-Police Scotland is investigating the death, first notified at 12.30pm and thought to have been in the barracks.
+Police Scotland are investigating the death, first notified at 12.30pm and thought to have been in the barracks.

 A post-mortem examination will be carried out.

-A Royal Navy spokesperson said: “It is with great sadness that we can confirm engineering technician Stephen Cashman died on Thursday December 9.
+A Royal Navy spokesman said: “It is with great sadness that we can confirm engineering technician Stephen Cashman died on Thursday December 9.

 “Our thoughts and sympathies are with Stephen’s family and friends at this difficult time and we request their privacy is respected.”